Will My Insurance Rates Go Up Even if the Accident Wasn’t My Fault?

 Is California a No-Fault Accident State?

 While many states are transitioning to no-fault laws, California follows a fault-based system.
-This means that the driver who was responsible for causing an accident is generally liable for the associated damages.
+This means that the driver who was responsible for causing an accident is generally liable for the associated damages, rather than no-fault statutes, in which each driver files a claim with their own insurance company regardless of fault.

 If you were involved in a car accident that was the other driver’s fault, you would typically file a claim with the at-fault driver’s insurance company.
 You can also file a claim with your own insurance provider through collision coverage or uninsured motorist coverage, but in general, you have the right to pursue a claim through the negligent party.